James Earl Rudder

 James Earl Rudder (May 6, 1910 – March 23, 1970) was a United States Army major general.
-As a lieutenant colonel, he commanded the historic Pointe du Hoc battle during the Invasion of Normandy.
-He also commanded the US troops at the Battle of the Hürtgen Forest, and led a series of delaying actions and ambushes during the Battle of the Bulge.
+As a lieutenant colonel, he commanded the Pointe du Hoc battle during the Invasion of Normandy.
+He also commanded the 2nd Ranger Battalion at the Battle of the Hürtgen Forest, and led a series of delaying actions and ambushes during the Battle of the Bulge.
 General Rudder also at various times served as Texas Land Commissioner, the 16th president of Texas A&M University, third president of the Texas A&M University System, mayor of Brady, Texas, and a high school and college teacher and coach.
+Rudder went by his middle name.

+Early life

+James Earl Rudder was born on May 6, 1910, in Eden, Texas, the fifth son to survive to adulthood of Dee Forest and Annie Rudder (nee Powell).
+Rudder attended Eden High School, where he was a member of the first football team at the school, graduating in 1927.
+After graduating from high school, Rudder clerked at the local drug store, where the football coach for John Tarleton Agricultural College found him.
+Rudder enrolled at Tarleton, with a declared major of civil engineering in the fall semester of 1927.
+After spending three years at Tarleton, Rudder transferred to the Agricultural and Mechanical College of Texas.